Mithzyl/ASD_Job_Hunting/README.md

 Described below is an overview of the necessary software for working with this repository.
 See the [Software Installation Guide](documentation/on-boarding/software-installation-guide.md) for what they do, how to install and configure them.

-- `Java version: 18.0.2.1` for developers running Windows.
+- `Java version: 18.0.2.1` This code base is written in Java.
-- `Apache Maven 3.8.6` dependency management tool for installing libary and building executable jar code.
+- `Apache Maven 3.8.6` dependency management tool for installing library and building executable jar code.

 ### On the choice of editor or IDE